 I can do this.
 I can be brave.
 I am a killer of scorpions.

 (© 2015 Rebecca Masterson / Sincerely Becca, as first published on Scary Mommy.)Rebecca Masterson is a writer, speaker, and an advocate for children.
-For more from Rebecca, like her page on Facebook or follow her on Instagram.
+For more from Rebecca, follow her on Instagram.
+Or sign up for her newsletter.